 A Juristic Person whose SGC Application has been approved, which has been registered at the KMC and granted exclusive rights of use of a SGC.

 Supply Group Code Sub-user (SGC sub-user)

 A Juristic Person whose SGC Application has been approved by the SGC User, which has been registered at the KMC and granted rights of use of a SGC by the STSA.

 Supply Group Code (SGC)

-A supply group code is a 6 digit number used to geographically demarcate regions of payment meter installations.
-The SGC is allocated by the Key Management Centre to a Supply Group Owner.
+A supply group code is a 6 digit number used to geographically demarcate regions of payment meter installations, and may be allocated a Supply Group Name.
+The SGC is allocated by the Key Management Centre to a Supply Group User.
 The vending key of the supply group is created using this SGC number as an input parameter, thus making the vending key unique for each supply group.

 The SGC should be allocated to a geographical region of payment meter installations to isolate the installation base to a unique vending key.
 The benefits of this are that the payment meters in one SGC are isolated from payment meters in other SGC regions, thus allowing payment meter management by regions.
 Should a vending key be compromised, this would affect only that region of payment meters.
 In addition to this, it allows for the SGC owner to allocate multiple vendors of prepayment tokens to particular regions only.